rwmingis/InterruptButton/README.md

 The use of interrupts instead of laborious button polling means that actions bound to the button are NOT limited to the main loop frequency which significantly reduces the chance of missed presses with long main loop durations.

 There are 6 Asynchronous events (actioned immediately via intterrupt) , 4 Synchronous events (actioned at main loop) and a menu/paging structure which is only limited to your memory on chip (which is huge for the ESP32).
-This means you could attach 10 different functions to a single button per menu level / page (if you dare!)
+This means you could attach 10 different functions to a single button per menu level per page (if you dare!)

-You may use the library by employing Asynchromous events (actioned immediately, analygous to automatic mode), synchronous events (excecuted via library call in main loop, analygous to semi-automatic mode), or at the lowest level, simply polling a flag in the button object itself (analygous to manual mode)
+You may use the library by employing Asynchromous events (analogous to automatic mode), synchronous events (analogous to semi-automatic mode), or at the lowest level, simply polling a flag in the button object itself (analogous to manual mode)

 ## It allows for the following: